Ray Davies: Personal life

 Davies has been married three times and has four daughters.

 In 1964, he married Rasa Didzpetris.
 The couple had two daughters, Louisa and Victoria.

 He changed his legal name by deed poll to Raymond Douglas for five years, which allowed him anonymity for his second marriage in 1974 to Yvonne Gunner.
 The couple had no children and divorced in 1981.

-In the 1980s, Davies had a relationship with Chrissie Hynde of the Pretenders.
+In the early 1980s, Davies had a relationship with Chrissie Hynde of the Pretenders.
 The couple had a daughter, Natalie Rae Hynde.

 His third marriage was to Irish ballet dancer Patricia Crosbie, with whom he had a daughter named Eva.

 In January 2004, Davies was shot in the leg while chasing thieves who had snatched his companion's purse as they walked through the French Quarter of New Orleans.
 A man was arrested, but the charges were dropped because Davies had already returned to London and did not come back to New Orleans for the trial.

 In June 2011, Davies' doctor ordered him to stay at home and rest for six months after blood clots were discovered in his lungs.